Undergraduate Course Catalog 2010-2011

 Associate Professor: Terry M. Savage

 The program attracts highly motivated students who wish to assume significant responsibility for the content and direction of their studies.
 Humanities students develop skills of analysis, critical assessment, and effective communication as they study diverse works of art, music, literature, history, philosophy, and the sciences.
-Individually designed programs may cover the full range of student interests: for example, the social and ethical implications of genetic engineering or the examination of a historical period through study of its literature, arts, history, philosophy, and sciences.
+Individually designed programs may cover the full range of student interests: for example, the social and ethical implications of genetic engineering or the examination of an historical period through study of its literature, arts, history, philosophy, and sciences.
+Students complete their major with two capstone seminars.
+The first, HUMA 795, Study of Creativity, explores the nature of creativity through the lives and works of individuals such as Leonardo da Vinci, Kathe Kollwitz, Mozart, Freud, Einstein, and Georgia O’Keeffe.
+The second seminar, HUMA 796, Study of Contemporary Issues, explores current social and political issues with a focus on developments in public policy, science, and business, and their impact on social values.

-Humanities majors find employment in a wide range of fields or pursue graduate study in fields such as law or education.
-Skills and knowledge developed through the major are important in virtually all social and career responsibilities, although the humanities major is not preparation for a specific career.
+Humanities majors find employment in a wide range of fields or pursue graduate study in subjects such as law or education.
+Skills and knowledge developed through the major are important in virtually all social and career responsibilities.
+A Humanities major or minor can also complement work in other majors such as elementary or secondary education, business, communications, or computer information systems.

-For the humanities major at UNH Manchester, students must complete 40 credits with a minimum grade of C in each course.
-The required courses for the humanities major are:
+For the Humanities major at UNH Manchester, students must complete a minimum of 128 credits and satisfy the University’s Discovery Program and foreign language requirements and students must complete 40 credits with a minimum grade of C in each course.
+The required courses for the Humanities major are:

 Core Courses (required of all majors)